goreleaser/goreleaser/www/docs/customization/sbom.md

 ### Available variable names

-These environment variables might be available in the fields that are
+These environment variables might be available in the fields that are accept
-templateable:
+templates:

 - `${artifact}`: the path to the artifact that will be cataloged (unless "artifacts" config item is "any")